Y0Coss/docs-fork/pages/public_cloud/public_cloud_network_services/configuration-02-how-to-configure-ipv6/guide.en-asia.md

 Each Public Cloud instance is delivered with an IPv4 address and an IPv6 address.

-By default, only the IPv4 address is configured.

 **This guide will show you how to configure an IPv6 address on a Public Cloud instance.**

 > [!primary]